How to Create a Successful Graduate Teaching Assistant Training and Development Program

 - Train and orient GTAs into your academic program

-By participating in this seminar, you will:
+After watching this seminar, you will:

 - Understand the pedagogical and communication competencies required of GTAs and how to help GTAs build them